 Bracket arms shall be used to support luminaires, video detectors, and traffic flow monitors.
+Bracket arms may also be used to support radar detectors.
 Bracket arms and available sizes are detailed in the City of Columbus Standard Construction Drawing 4110.